-The Occupational Therapy Assistant (OTA) - Online track invites applications for a full time rolling Assistant Professor faculty position, beginning Fall 2017, pending budget approval.
+The Department of Occupational Therapy Assistant invites applicants for full time rolling Assistant Professor Faculty position beginning in August 2017, pending budget approval.
 Rank and salary commensurate with education and experience.

 The Academic Fieldwork Coordinator must demonstrate the commitment to mission, philosophy, goals and priorities of the OT Department and St. Catherine University, abide by the AOTA Code of Ethics and follow University policies stated in the St. Catherine University catalog and the faculty and student handbooks.
 Teaching and service expectations and responsibilities are related to the primary needs of the online track of the OTA program.

 A minimum of a Master's degree is required.
 A minimum of 5 years clinical practice is required with demonstrated knowledge of current occupational therapy practice.
 A minimum of three years of college level teaching experience is preferred, along with experience with online teaching.
 Preference will also be given to applicants with a COTA certificate.
 Must be eligible for licensure in your home state with NBCOT certification.

 St. Catherine University seeks creative, adaptable faculty who enjoy working in a university climate that promotes cultural diversity and multicultural understanding.
 Candidates of color are encouraged to apply as are those who will contribute to a diverse candidate pool.
 Consistent with the university's Catholic identity, its commitment to women, diversity and social justice, preference will be given to candidates who manifest these themes in their teaching, research and service.